voxel51/fiftyone/docs/source/integrations/cvat.rst

     **Pro tip**: Various methods available on the :class:`results <fiftyone.utils.cvat.CVATAnnotationResults>` object, like
-    those shown above, accept an `api` argument.
+    those shown above, can be performed more efficiently with the :meth:`use_api() <fiftyone.utils.cvat.CVATAnnotationResults.use_api>`
+    method.
 This allows you to provide a :class:`CVATAnnotationAPI <fiftyone.utils.cvat.CVATAnnotationAPI>` object as
-    defined in the next section.
+    defined in the previous section.
 The benefit is that this allows you to avoid authentication in each
     method and significantly speeds up these calls if there are multiple being performed at a time.